MitocGroup/www/views/blog/posts/2016/04/building-enterprise-level-web-applications-on-aws-lambda-with-the-deep-framework.md

   </div>
 </div>

 Each above file with related dependencies is compressed into .zip file and uploaded to AWS Lambda.
-If you’re new to this process, we’d strongly recommend to follow [How to Create, Upload and Invoke an AWS Lambda function](https://docs.aws.amazon.com/AWSToolkitEclipse/latest/ug/lambda-tutorial.html) tutorial.
+If you're new to this process, we'd strongly recommend to follow [How to Create, Upload and Invoke an AWS Lambda function](https://docs.aws.amazon.com/AWSToolkitEclipse/latest/ug/lambda-tutorial.html) tutorial.

 Back to our 4 small node.js functions, you can see that we have adopted ES6 (aka [ES2015](https://babeljs.io/docs/learn-es2015)) as our coding standard.
 And we are importing deep-framework in every function.
-What is this framework anyway and why we’re using it everywhere?
+What is this framework anyway and why we're using it everywhere?

 ### Full-stack Web Framework